-TIDAL is a global Phase 2 trial evaluating zandelisib as a monotherapy across two study cohorts: the first study cohort for the treatment of adults with r/r FL and the second study cohort for r/r MZL, in both cases after failure of at least two prior systemic therapies including chemotherapy and an anti-CD20 antibody.
-Subject to the results and discussions with the FDA, data from each study cohort are intended to be submitted to the FDA to support marketing applications for accelerated approval.
-The study is evaluating zandelisib administered once daily at 60 mg for two 28-day cycles and then on an intermittent schedule of once daily dosing for the first seven days of each subsequent 28-day cycle (i.e., IS).
-The primary efficacy endpoint will be the rate of objective responses to therapy and other endpoints will include duration of response and tolerability of zandelisib.
-The primary efficacy population sample size for r/r MZL is 64 patients.
-Total study enrollment in the FL cohort is 121 patients administered zandelisib on the IDT after 2 cycles (56 days) of daily dosing to provide additional safety data for the registration application.
+TIDAL is an ongoing global Phase 2 trial evaluating the intermittent administration of zandelisib as a monotherapy across two study cohorts: the first study cohort for the treatment of adults with r/r FL and the second study cohort for r/r MZL, in both cases after failure of at least two prior systemic therapies including chemotherapy and an anti-CD20 antibody.
+The study is evaluating zandelisib administered once daily at 60 mg for two 28-day cycles and then on the ID regimen of once daily dosing for the first seven days of each subsequent 28-day cycle.
+The primary efficacy endpoint is the rate of objective responses to therapy, and other endpoints include duration of response and tolerability of zandelisib.
+The primary efficacy population ("PEP") sample size for r/r FL is 91 patients.
+Total study enrollment in the FL cohort is 121 patients administered zandelisib on the ID regimen after two cycles (56 days) of daily dosing, and also 16 FL patients administered zandelisib once daily continuously, to provide additional safety data.
 Enrollment of the FL cohort of the TIDAL study is complete.
-Data from the Phase 2 TIDAL study is expected in the fourth calendar quarter of 2021.
+To support and focus enrollment on the Phase 3 COASTAL study, we have closed enrollment of the MZL cohort in the TIDAL study and will follow enrolled MZL patients to assess safety and tolerability as well as response and durability of response.